crispinalan/talkcalendar/README.md

 Talk Calendar version 1.2 used a built-in phoneme speech synthesizer to create an artificial voice by means of concatenating phoneme wav files.
 A phoneme is the smallest unit of sound that distinguishes one word from another word and there are 44 phonemes in the English language.

-With Talk Calendar 1.3 I experimented with a formant speech synthesiser but I could not get get satisfactory results in terms of audible speech.
+With Talk Calendar 1.3 I experimented with a formant speech synthesiser but I could not get satisfactory results in terms of audible speech.
 Consequently, I abandoned this whole approach.
 This was disappointing given the time and effort researching this approach to speech synthesis.
 For anyone interested in formant speech synthesis I have put the development code on github [formant speech synthesizer](https://github.com/crispinalan/formant-synthesizer).

 Talk Calendar version 1.4 uses a Gtk-based diphone speech synthesizer which vocalises speech by means of concatenating diphone wav files.
 A diphone is a sound unit composed of two adjacent partial phonemes i.e. the second half of the first phoneme and the first half of the second phoneme.
+The Talk Calendar 1.4 series uses a different database structure to previous versions as it stores event notes up to 200 characters.
+This is not compatible with the previous database structure.

 ## Gtk 4.0 Migration Notes